Probabilistic divide-and-conquer: a new exact simulation method, with integer partitions as an example: Algorithms for simulating random integer partitions of

 we want to sample from $(A,B)$ conditional on $(T_A+T_B=n)$.
+The standard paradigm for deterministic divide-and-conquer, that the two tasks should be roughly equal, suggests $b$ of order $\sqrt{n}$.

-We have $A,B$ independent, and we use $h(A,B)=1(T_A+T_B=n)$.
-The divide-and-conquer strategy, according to Lemma \ref{lemma 1}, is to sample $X$ from the distribution of $A$ biased by the probability that an independently chosen $B$ will will make a match, and then, having observed $(A=a)$, sampling $Y$ from the distribution of $B$ conditional on $(h(a,B)=1)$.
+\ignore{ We have $A,B$ independent, and we use $h(A,B)=1(T_A+T_B=n)$.
+The divide-and-conquer strategy, according to Lemma \ref{lemma 1}, is to sample $X$ from the distribution of $A$ biased by the probability that an independently chosen $B$ will make a match, and then, having observed $(A=a)$, sample $Y$ from the distribution of $B$ conditional on $(h(a,B)=1)$. }

 In order to simulate $X$, we will use rejection sampling, as reviewed in Section \ref{sect acceptance}.
 To find the optimal rejection probabilities, we want the largest $C$ such that

 or equivalently,

 Once an $A$ has been accepted, and we have our target $n-T_A$ for the sum $T_B$, we simply propose $B = (Z_1, Z_2, \ldots, Z_b)$ until $Z_1+2Z_2+\cdots+bZ_b=n-T_A$; then the pair $(A,B)$ is our random partition.